Zhuang Ji (poet): Biography

 Little is known about the life of Zhuang Ji.
 However, there are historical records from the time which indicate the environmental background of his times.
-This was during the early Han dynasty, which was divided up into semi-autonomous states ruled by princes of the Liu family, the royal dynasts of Han.
-His two main patrons were both princes of the Liu dynastic family, and rulers of semi-autonomous states (under nominal loyalty to the emperor -- vassal states of the early Han); and, both of his patrons ended up on the bad side of their relative, the Han emperor of the time, who was consolidating his imperial authority.
-Zhuang Ji's first patron was Liu Pi, who reigned as King/Prince of Wu from 216 to 154 BCE.
+This was during the early Han dynasty, which was divided up into semi-autonomous states ruled by princes of the Liu family, the royal family of Han.
+His two main patrons were both princes of the Liu dynastic family, and rulers of semi-autonomous states (under nominal loyalty to the emperor -- vassal states of the early Han).
+Zhuang Ji's first patron was Liu Pi, who reigned as King or Prince of Wu from 216 to 154 BCE.
 Wu (吳) was Zhuang Ji's home state.
 Zhuang Zhu, a son or nephew of Zhuang Ji, became a courtier to the emperor Han Wudi, initially chosen by tested merit through the imperial examination system, and later becoming personally promoted by Wudi to be Palace Grandee (zhong dafu), Zhuang Zhu became one of Wu's favorite courtiers.